-Commission income represents fees earned by the company for facilitating the sale of products or services on behalf of third parties.
+Commission income represents fees earned by the company for facilitating the sale of products on behalf of group company.
 The company recognises commission income when all of the following criteria are met:

-- The company has performed the services or fulfilled its obligations as specified in the agreement or contract with the third party. - The amount of revenue can be reliably measured, and it is probable that the economic benefits associated with the transaction will flow to the company. - The stage of completion can be measured reliably when the outcome of the transaction can be estimated. - The costs incurred or to be incurred in respect of the transaction can be measured reliably.
+- The company has fulfilled its obligations as specified in the agreement or contract with the parent company. - The amount of revenue can be reliably measured, and it is probable that the economic benefits associated with the transaction will flow to the company. - The stage of completion can be measured reliably when the outcome of the transaction can be estimated. - The costs incurred or to be incurred in respect of the transaction can be measured reliably.